VitezslavBurda/archprinciples/README.md

 # Architecture principles
 Architecture principles are descriptive (not prescriptive) patterns emerging from good design.
-The intention of having architecture principles is to conclude on common guardrails that allow us to drive faster and feel more safe when making decisions.
+The intention of having architecture principles is to have common guardrails that allow us to drive faster and feel safe when making decisions.

 Our architectural approach is not to strictly follow principles as rules but rather make them visible by good work of IT architecture community.​​​